boba2fett/CTF/BWI/README.md

 ```

 ### Solution
-The solution is already in `loadlist.json` with a value of 74640.
+The solution is already in `loadlist.json` with a value of 74655.

-Of course the best would be a whole bruteforce atempt on which items to take with, but there are too many possibilities to consider, so we just bruteforce the best combination of drivers and transporters and witch transporter to start with loading the best value per weight items, but with a capacity use of 99.94%, I think there is no better solution.
+Of course the best would be a whole bruteforce atempt on which items to take with, but there are too many possibilities to consider, so we just bruteforce the best combination of drivers and transporters and witch transporter to start with loading the best value per weight items.
+After that we try to use the capacity to the end and with 99.993%, I think there is no better solution.

 The solution is held general not only to solve this load problem, but any presented in the right json format.